Jamie Langenbrunner

 Jamie Craig Langenbrunner (/ˈlæŋɡənbrʌnər/; born July 24, 1975) is an American former professional ice hockey player.
 He is a member of the 1998–99 Dallas Stars and 2002–03 New Jersey Devils teams that won the Stanley Cup, and was the captain of the silver medal-winning United States national team in the 2010 Winter Olympics.
+He currently serves as Special Assistant to the General Manager for the Nashville Predators.

 Playing career

 Junior

 In high school, Langenbrunner played for the Cloquet Lumberjacks in the Minnesota State High School Hockey League.

 After scoring 148 points in 70 games during his freshmen, sophomore and junior years in high school and leading the Lumberjacks to back-to-back State Tournament appearances, Langenbrunner was named the AP's Minnesota High School Hockey Player of the Year.
-Following a spectacular State Tournament performance, Langenbrunner was drafted out of Cloquet 35th overall in the 1993 NHL Entry Draft by the Dallas Stars.
+Following a spectacular State Tournament performance, Langenbrunner was drafted out of Cloquet 35th overall in the 1993 NHL entry draft by the Dallas Stars.

 Langenbrunner would then forego playing his senior year of high school ice hockey and instead played his next two seasons with the Peterborough Petes of the Ontario Hockey League (OHL), recording 75 goals and 115 assists for 190 points in only 124 games.
 He additionally tallied 12 goals and 20 assists for 32 points in 18 playoff games.
 In his second year in Peterborough (during the 1994–95 season), he made his NHL debut with the Dallas Stars.